donletts/ETReservationWatcher/readme.md

 - copy refresh token
 - redirect uri is oauthplayground

+In the 'secrets' folder, we expect a 'credentials.json' and a 'token.json'

+- in credentials we need (client_id, client_secret and redirect_uris)
+- in token we just care about refresh_token
+- access token is grabbed on the fly from the refresh token

 Taken from this tutorial

 Sending Emails with Node.js Using SMTP, Gmail, and OAuth2